NASA-AMMOS/AIT-Core/doc/source/server_architecture.rst

 Streams
 ^^^^^^^
-* Streams must be listed under either **inbound-streams** or **outbound-streams**, and must have a **name**.
+- Streams must be listed under either **inbound-streams** or **outbound-streams**, and must have a **name**.
-* Inbound streams can have either an integer port or another inbound stream name as their input.
-Inbound streams must have exactly one **input**.
+- Inbound streams can have an integer port or inbound streams as their **input**.
+Inbound streams can have multiple inputs.
-* Outbound streams can have plugins or other streams as their input.
-If a plugin is specifying an outbound stream as its output, than that stream does not need to specify the plugin as its input.
+- Outbound streams can have plugins or outbound streams as their **input**.
+Outbound streams can have multiple inputs.

-* Outbound streams also have the option to **output** to an integer port (see :ref:`example config below <Stream_config>`).
+   - Outbound streams also have the option to **output** to an integer port (see :ref:`example config below <Stream_config>`).

-* Streams can have any number of **handlers** that will be executed in sequence.
+- Streams can have any number of **handlers**.
+A stream passes each received *packet* through its handlers in order and publishes the result.
-* There are several stream types that are instantiated based on the stream's configs.
+- There are several stream types that are instantiated based on the stream's configs.
 The AIT Server will check if the input or output types of streams are integers, and automatically instantiate the appropriate stream type.

 .. _Stream_config:
 Example configuration: